Prohelion/prohelion.github.io/docs/Battery_Management_System/1000V_BMS_Gen1/Operation/50_Precharge.md

 During normal operation, the capacitors contain a charge of 0.36C, giving an energy storage of __81 Joules.__  Note that this is a lethal amount of energy.
 During an RC precharge type event, the same amount of energy that is eventually stored in the capacitor is also dissipated in the resistor.

-If not mounted on any additional thermal mass, and assuming that 20g of the resistor's total mass is aluminium (specific heat = 0.897 J/g°C), 81 Joules will give a temperature rise of ∆T = Q/mc = __4.5°C,__ also well within limits.
+If not mounted on any additional thermal mass, and assuming that 20g of the resistor's total mass is aluminium (specific heat = 0.897 J/g °C), 81 Joules will give a temperature rise of ∆T = Q / mc = __4.5°C,__ also well within limits.
 During a fault situation, where 430W is being dissipated in the resistor, the same thermal calculation shows a temperature rise of 48°C above the starting temperature.
 This also is within limits.

 The maximum acceptable operating voltage for the 50W resistor is 1285V, so our maximum of 450V is also within limits.